kcrary/istari/docs/tactics.md

   When there exists another hypothesis with type `x = M : A` or `M = x : A`, replaces occurrences of `x` with `M`.
 Note that `M` must not refer to hypotheses after `x`.

+  + `substRaw /[hyp x]/`

+    As `subst` but does not invoke the typechecker.

+The substitution tactics above first attempt to use a substitution rule that does not allow the substitution variable (*i.e.,* the variable being substituted for) to appear in the conclusion.
+If that fails, they use a more general rule that allows it.
+The former rule is preferable, because it does not generate a proof obligation that the conclusion is well-formed.
+However, in unusual circumstances this can result in a surprising behavior: if the conclusion mentions an evar that might or might not depend on the substitution variable, that possible dependency is pruned out.